frizb/Linux-Privilege-Escalation/README.md

 Can I execute code as root (you will need the user's password)?
 `sudo -l`

 What executables have SUID bit that can be executed as another user?
 `find / -user root -perm -4000 -print 2>/dev/null`
 `find / -perm -u=s -type f 2>/dev/null`
 `find / -user root -perm -4000 -exec ls -ldb {} \;`

-If any of the following commands appear on the list of SUID or SUDO commands, they can be used for privledge escalation
+If any of the following commands appear on the list of SUID or SUDO commands, they can be used for privledge escalation:

 | SUID / SUDO Executables            | Priv Esc Command                                                              |
 |------------------------------------|-------------------------------------------------------------------------------|